UKHO/docs/software-engineering-policies/Pipelines/Baseline_Policy.md

 Branch protection for main should be considered to avoid accidental or malicious commits to `main`.
 Consult [Branch Protection](BranchProtection.md) for further examples and detail.

+### Environment Checks and Approvals

+When setting up Environments in Azure Pipelines be sure to confirm how long you which the Approval to last.
+The default is currently set to *30 days* which is very excessive.
+When setting Environments please consider the cadence of the delivery rate.
+Deployment to Dev could be instant, but no more than 30 minutes.

 ## Testing

 The expectation is that code should be covered in full by suites of AUTOMATED tests (including unit, component, integration, ui and e2e).
 There should be no manual intervention needed within the pipeline to setup, run or clean up a test run.
 Manual testing should only be used when there is no alternative.
 See the [UKHO Test Strategy](https://docs.ukho.dev/quality-assurance/test-strategy/) for more details.